smapiot/piral/src/README.md

 Changes to `develop` will always result in a preview build (pre-release) of the packages.
 For the pre-release the latest version from the *CHANGELOG.md* is used.
 In addition the build id is added to make the pre-release unique and easy to identify.

-When merging into master the latest version block of the *CHANGELOG.md* will be changed to contain the current release date.
+When merging into main the latest version block of the *CHANGELOG.md* will be changed to contain the current release date.